-If any person duly subpoenaed shall fail to allow access to said public records and property, the Ethics Officer shall report such failure to the Municipal Court of Atlanta any court of record or judge thereof in accordance with applicable law, who may make such order as shall be proper for the production of any such documents and things, or the person may be cited and punished for contempt by the Municipal Court
+If any person duly subpoenaed shall fail to allow access to said public records and property, the Ethics Officer shall report such failure to the Municipal Court of Atlanta any court of record or judge thereof in accordance with applicable law, who may make such order as shall be proper for the production of any such documents and things, or the person may be cited and punished for contempt by the Municipal Court specified in the contract.
+No member of the Ethics Office shall participate in any activity, decision or meeting that would impair independence.

-- (3) All contracts with outside contractors, vendors and agencies shall include an inspections clause to provide access for the Ethics Office's access to all records, and those of their subcontractors, needed to verify compliance with the terms specified in the contract.
-No member of the Office of the Ethics Office shall participate in any activity, decision or meeting that would impair independence. - (4) In addition to as specifically provided in this section, in furtherance of an investigation initiated pursuant to this Article, the Ethics Officer may issue subpoenas to compel the production of documents and things including for books, records, documents, papers, automated data, and other written instruments.
+(4) All contracts with outside contractors, vendors and agencies shall include an inspections clause to provide access for the Ethics Office's access to all records, and those of their subcontractors, needed to verify compliance with the terms

+- (5) In addition to as specifically provided in this section, in furtherance of an investigation initiated pursuant to this Article, the Ethics Officer may issue subpoenas to compel the production of documents and things including for books, records, documents, papers, automated data, and other written instruments.
 Subpoenas issued to third parties in possession of financial data, medical information, or telecommunications activity information, must be approved by a judge of the Municipal Court of Atlanta prior to issuance.
-Additionally, upon issuance, the person or entity whose information is sought from the third-party must be given a copy of the subpoena simultaneously with its issuance to give the third party an opportunity to contest the validity of the subpoena pursuant to a motion to quash before the disclosure of the records to the Ethics Office.
-The Municipal Court of Atlanta, upon written motion made promptly and in any event before the time specified in the subpoena for compliance therewith may either: - a. quash or modify the subpoena if it is unreasonable or oppressive; or - b. condition denial of the motion upon the advancement by the Ethics Officer of the reasonable cost of producing the evidence; or - c. uphold the validity of the subpoena and compel release or access to the requested records.

-If any person duly subpoenaed shall fail to allow access to said public records and property, the Ethics Officer shall report such failure to the Municipal Court of Atlanta or judge thereof, who may make such order as shall be proper for the production of any such documents and things, or the person may be cited and punished for contempt by the Municipal Court.
+Additionally, upon issuance, pursuant to Georgia law, the person or entity whose information is sought from the third-party must be given a copy of the subpoena simultaneously with its issuance to give the third party an opportunity to contest the validity of the subpoena pursuant to a motion to quash before the disclosure of the records to the Ethics Office.
+The Municipal Court of Atlanta, upon written motion made promptly and in any event before the time specified in the subpoena for compliance therewith may either: - a. quash or modify the subpoena if it is unreasonable or oppressive; or - b. condition denial of the motion upon the advancement by the Ethics Officer of the reasonable cost of producing the evidence; or - c. uphold the validity of the subpoena and compel release or access to the requested records. - If any person duly subpoenaed shall fail to allow access to said public records and property, the Ethics Officer shall report such failure to the Municipal Court of Atlanta or judge thereof, who may make such order as shall be proper for the production of any such documents and things, or the person may be cited and punished for contempt by the Municipal Court. - (6) Records and property subject to disclosure under this section which state law recognizes as confidential and/or privileged shall be exempt from disclosure to the Ethics Office or subpoena issued under this section. - (7) The Ethics Office shall not publicly disclose any information received during an investigation that is considered confidential by any local, state, or federal law or regulation. - (8) Rights and responsibilities. - a.
+The Ethics Office shall inform the subjects of the investigation prior to the time of their interview, if any, and subjects of an investigation shall have the right to representation of their choice from a union or an attorney during any interviews by the Ethics Office.
+If the subject desires an attorney, the city attorney may select and appoint an outside counsel to represent the subject.